 And it makes sense for Samsung to want to increase the size of the cell.
 The Galaxy Note 9, according to another renowned tipster, will ship with a 6.4-inch screen, outshining the 6.1.-inch screen on the Galaxy Note 8, and that added real estate will draw more power – so there needs to be a larger reserve.

-Galaxy Note 9 Release Date and Price: When does it come out, and how much will it cost?
+Galaxy Note 9 Release Date: When does it come out?

 SamMobile received confirmation from its sources that Samsung has commenced development of the firmware that’s set to ship on the Galaxy Note 9, and has even started testing two builds – N960FXXE0ARB7 and N960FXXU0ARC5 – indicating that the handset could be a further along the production line than we anticipated.